sanjaybasu/healthcare-ai-equity/_chapters/chapter_11_causal_inference.md

 Approaches for handling partial observability include: (1) augmenting states with observation histories rather than just current measurements, (2) explicitly modeling uncertainty about unobserved state components, (3) learning observation models that infer missing information from available data while acknowledging uncertainty, and (4) using recurrent neural networks that maintain internal memory of relevant history.

-**Unknown transition dynamics**: In model-based RL, we learn the transition function $ P(s'\mids,a)$ from data.
+**Unknown transition dynamics**: In model-based RL, we learn the transition function $ P(s'\mid s,a)$ from data.
 However, the learned model is only accurate for state-action pairs well-represented in the training data.
 For underrepresented populations or novel treatment combinations, the learned dynamics may be highly uncertain or systematically biased.
 Safe RL approaches constrain policies to avoid actions that would rely on uncertain dynamics.

 **Non-stationarity**: The MDP framework assumes that transition dynamics and optimal policies are constant over time.
 In reality, medical knowledge evolves, treatment availability changes, patient populations shift, and social determinants transform.
 A policy learned from historical data may become suboptimal or even harmful as clinical practice standards change.
 Continual learning approaches that update policies as new data arrives are essential for maintaining safety and effectiveness.